 Memory leaks are well-known problem patterns within application development.
-There are many tools that can show a memory leak is happening, but very few tools are equipped to provide any level of deep insight into the objects consuming a large majority of RAM (check a few tutorials here).
+There are many tools that can show a memory leak is happening, but very few tools are equipped to provide any level of deep insight into the objects consuming a large majority of RAM.
 In a recent engagement I worked with one of our partners to find the object causing a native memory leak, typically one of the hardest things to diagnose!
 The analysis was extremely impressive, and warrants sharing with a larger audience.
 What follows is the step-by-step process detailing how a smart tool, and an even smarter user, can find the toughest of root causes for performance problems impacting end users.

 Setting the Stage

 End user problems suck.
 It is even worse when there is no way for the production support team to validate issues.
 In this example, a Citrix based Java client was upgraded to a newer release.
 After the release was rolled out to a subset of sites, users started to complain about the client freezing intermittently.
 We needed Visibility into the JVM running the client, and since Dynatrace can monitor any type of transaction (not just web request based transactions), the partner decided to give it a try at one of the sites experiencing the issue.